-147. The Committee noted that the training requirements did not change compared to previous year within the STFV did not warrant increase in training, and thus recommended that the budget line remain at the same level of 2018 approved budget of ε 32.2 thousand leading to a reduction of ε 31.2 thousand.
+147. The Committee noted that the training requirements within the STFV did not change compared to the previous year and thus, did not warrant an increase.
+Therefore, the Committee recommended that the budget line remain at the same level of the 2018 approved budget of \notin 32.2 thousand leading to a reduction of \notin 31.2 thousand.